GentikSolm/awesome-dots/README.md

 ## Features

-Lightweight volume popup that I spent far too much time on
+* Lightweight volume popup that I spent far too much time on
-Toggles for `stay ontop` and converting tiled clients to floating (modkey + f and modkey + c respectfully)
+* Toggles for `stay ontop` and converting tiled clients to floating
-Random wallpapers from nordic github repo (Regenerate via Control + alt + w)
+* Random wallpapers from nordic github repo
-Rofi menu's for starting applications + power menu
+* Rofi menu's for starting applications & power menu
-Screenshotter that copies to clipboard
+* Screenshotter that copies to clipboard
-Blur effects (thanks picom)
+* Blur effects (thanks picom)
-Optimized for multihead setup (lots of client -> screen key binds)
+* Made with multihead setupts as a focus
-Blazingly Fast
+* Blazingly Fast

 ## Dependencies